-Jess Simpson is entering his first season as the Miami Hurricanes defensive line coach in 2018.
+Jess Simpson is entering his first season of his second stint as the Miami Hurricanes assistant head coach / defensive line coach in 2021.

 Simpson joined the Hurricanes in March of 2018 after spending the 2017 season with the Atlanta Falcons.
 Simpson was the defensive line/assistant head coach at Georgia State in 2016.